-Those of you who have been following me for awhile know that I had been coveting this pressure cooker for nearly a year before I bought it.
-It went on sale over the holidays (I bought it for about $115 – it’s only $134 right now!) and I’ve been using it several times a week ever since.
+Those of you who have been following my blog for a while know that I had been coveting this pressure cooker for nearly a year before I bought it.
+It went on sale over the holidays (I bought it for about $115 – it’s only $134 right now!), and I’ve been using it several times a week ever since.
 It’s one of the best kitchen investments I’ve made – it can do so many things.

-We’ve enjoyed eating carne guisada over cauliflower-rice and also on top of paleo tortillas, served with avocado slices and fresh salsa.
+We enjoy eating carne guisada with these Paleo Tortillas or corn tortillas, served with avocado slices and fresh salsa.
 I think the carne guisada tacos are my favorite… way better than the carne asada fajita-type meat you’re probably used to eating at Mexican restaurants.
 If you like spicy food, serve the carne guisada with thin slices of Serrano pepper on top!

 - 1 cup beef broth or chicken stock

 - ½ cup tomato sauce

 - 1 tablespoon potato starch or thickener of choice optional

 - Press the sauté button on the Instant Pot, add the oil and beef cubes to the pot.
 Sear the meat on all sides.